-- Undertake appropriate administrative duties to assure quality teaching and research activities as required by the Head of School, e.g. year abroad organiser, sector head, teaching director, research director, chair of examiners, admissions director, enterprise and engagement director. - Take responsibility for some of the degree programmes within the medical School. - Contribute to the development of the Medical School and University through relevant committee work. - Take responsibility for the management and administration of personal contributions to the University's academic activities. - Attend Open Days and Visit Days and interview prospective students on a regular basis.
+• Undertake appropriate administrative duties to assure quality teaching and research activities as required by the Head of School, e.g., teaching director, research director, chair of examiners, admissions director, enterprise and engagement director.

+- Take responsibility for some of the degree programmes within the School. - Contribute to the development of the School and University through relevant committee work. - Take responsibility for the management and administration of personal contributions to the University's academic activities. - Interview prospective students during annual admissions rounds.